devidokoro/Roll-a-ball/README.md

 First Unity Project.
-Collect Fruits and beat the Ghost Boss
+Collect Fruits and beat the Ghost Boss.
-Player has 3 lives
+Player has 3 lives.

 Movement:
 WASD or Arrow Keys